^

 • rational nutrition.

-• purification of the body (liver, intestine),
+• cleansing the body (liver, intestines),

 • a course of general massage or massage of the collar zone and back.